bitfocus/companion-module-generic-speedtest/companion/HELP.md

 ## Generic Speedtest

-This module will allow you to conduct an internet speed test from popular services Cloudflare or Speedtest.net
+This module will allow you to conduct an internet speed test using Ookla's speedtest.net.

 ### Configuration

-- Select your preferred service in the module configuration
 - Use the "Run Test" action to run a speed test.
 Until you run a test using the action, results will not be shown.
 When you run a new test, all previous results will be cleared until the new test results are received

 ### Available actions